Figure 1. Inside the human eye. Credit: Mayo Clinic.

 Anatomy of the human retina

-The retina is roughly 0.5 mm thick and forms about three-quarters of a full sphere (being open at the front where light enters the eye).
-In the center of the retina is the optic disk, a circular to oval white area measuring about 2 × 1.5 mm across.
+The retina is roughly 0.5 millimeter thick and forms about three-quarters of a full sphere (being open at the front where light enters the eye).
+In the center of the retina is the optic disk, a circular to oval white area measuring about 2 × 1.5 millimeters across.
 This disk is where the axons of ganglion cells leave the eye to form the optic nerve.
+Because there are no light-sensitive cells in the optic disk, this part of the eye is also known as the blind spot.
 From the center of the optic disk radiate the major blood vessels of the retina.
 Displaced temporally (in the direction of the temples) from the optic disk is the macula, in the middle of which is the fovea, responsible for detailed vision (see Figure 2).

 Like all vertebrate retinas, the human retina has three layers of nerve cell bodies and two layers of synapses.
 Through a quirk of vertebrate evolution, the ganglion cells lie innermost in the retina while the light-sensitive rods and cones are outermost, so that light first has to pass through the thickness of the retina before it reaches the photoreceptive cells.